-The local authority where the person is ordinarily resident is the supervisory body for care homes (see Ordinary Residence).
+The local authority where the person is ordinarily resident is the supervisory body for care homes (see Ordinary Residence chapter).
 This will usually be the local authority area in which the care home is situated, unless the person is funded by a different local authority.
-The local Clinical Commissioning Group will be the supervisory body for hospitals.
+The local integrated care board will be the supervisory body for hospitals.

 4.3 The assessment process: care home providers

-The managing authority must fill out a form requesting a standard authorisation (see Department of Health).
+The managing authority must fill out a form requesting a standard authorisation (see Department of Health and Social Care).
 This should be sent to the supervisory body, which has 21 days in which to decide whether the adult can be deprived of their liberty.